Internet for Seniors

 Getting promotional discounts

 Many internet service providers offer discounts for new customers.
 For example, you might save $25 per month off the usual price for a three-month or 12-month introductory period.
-Some internet providers might even pay you extra money to switch to their plan.
-T-Mobile announced that they’d cover up to $500 of early termination fees for new customers that move internet service from another internet provider.
+Some internet providers might even pay you extra money to switch to their plans.
+T-Mobile announced they’d cover up to $500 of early termination fees for new customers moving internet service from another provider.

 The exact deals will depend on the internet service provider and where you live.
 Check the websites or ask the customer service representative when you call to sign up.